sapan-ostic/turtlebot_random_walker/readme.md

 ```
 roslaunch turtlebot_random_walker walkler.launch runRosbag:=true
 ```
 Check the `bags` folder for a ROSbag file called walker.bag.
-This file has a record of all topics except the camera topics from the simulated turtlebot.
+This file has a record of all topics from the simulated turtlebot.

 ## Observing topics in the ROS bag
 To run the rosbag file: